DrDBanner/inmanage/readme.md

 ### So, how does your script work on an existing installation?
 Does it start everything from scratch, does it delete something?

-Installation is the same; But you just do not install any new Invoice Ninja instance.
+Installation process of the MGM script is the same; But you just do not install any new Invoice Ninja instance.
 You use the command-line switches for “backup” and “update” → [Commands](#commands)

 If you accidentially run the `clean_installation` or the `provisioned installation` process within an existing installation you get prompted, if you really really want to continue, since there’s already a folder.
 If you insist with YES here, the old folder gets renamed.
 So nothing gets deleted.